tweggen/Karawan/README.md

-When working with models, even more hierarchial models, this becomes a bit more confusing: each node of a hierarchial model is represented using a single entity of its.
-If the node carries mesh information, the mesh and the materials are represented using a InstanceDesc object.
+When working with models, even more hierarchial models, this becomes a bit more confusing: each node of a hierarchial model is represented using a single entity of its own.
+If the node carries mesh information, the mesh and the materials are represented using an InstanceDesc object.

 If, in the end, several similar objects are in the scene, the individual parts will be rendered with a single drawinstance call.